Bimbo-Blessing/LITA-CLASS/README.md

 ## Data Sources

 ##Tools Used
-- Microsoft Excel for Data Cleaning,Analysis and Visualization
+- Microsoft Excel
+  1. For Data Cleaning
+  2. Analysis
+  3. Visualization
 - SQL - Structured Query Language for Querying of Data
 - GitHub for Portfolio building